kubernetes-sigs/lws/keps/898-group-identity/README.md

 )
 ```

-The webhook defaults an empty value to `Ordinal` and rejects updates that change the field.
+The webhook defaults an empty value to `Ordinal` and rejects updates to it.

 ### Leader Deployment

-In hash mode the controller owns a Deployment (named after the LeaderWorkerSet) instead of a leader StatefulSet. `maxSurge` and `maxUnavailable` from the LWS rolling update configuration map directly onto the Deployment strategy.
+In hash mode, the controller owns a Deployment (named after the LeaderWorkerSet) instead of a leader StatefulSet. `maxSurge` and `maxUnavailable` from the LWS rolling update configuration map directly onto the Deployment strategy.

 Leader pods carry a `leaderworkerset.sigs.k8s.io/group-ready` readiness gate.
 The pod controller sets the condition to true once the group's worker StatefulSet is ready, so a leader counts as ready only when its whole group is.
 This makes the Deployment's availability budget count groups rather than bare leader pods, which is what paces rollouts group by group and what makes the ReplicaSet prefer broken groups at scale down.